 - Indian Creek and Toms Branch Falls — 25 feet and 60 feet high, respectively

-- Laurel Falls – 80 feet high; surrounded by lush mountain laurel
+- Laurel Falls — 80 feet high; surrounded by lush mountain laurel (as the name promises)

-- Mingo Falls – 120 feet high; at the end of a 0.4 mile moderate-difficult hike; just outside of the national park
+- Mingo Falls — 120 feet high; at the end of a 0.4 mile moderate-difficult hike; just outside the national park

 - Rainbow Falls — 80 feet high; produces a rainbow in its mist on sunny days